elrobtossohn/altv-docs-articles/general/getting_started/configuration_files/server_configuration.md

 # Max players which can connect with the same ip address
 duplicatePlayers = 4096

+# Enable or disable syncedMetadata
+enableSyncedMetaData = true

+# Key for shared resources.
+Can be used to share resources between multiple servers, so users don't have to download them separatedly
+sharedProjectKey = "altv-shared"
+# Display name for shared resources bundle (visible in alt:V client settings)
+sharedProjectName = "alt:V shared"

+# Max size of client to server script events in bytes
+maxClientScriptEventSize = 8192
+# Max size of server to client script events in bytes
+maxServerScriptEventSize = 524288

+#When false unknown rpc events will result in a kick
+allowUnknownRPCEvents = true

 # Define the map bound size
 mapBoundsMinX = -10000
 mapBoundsMinY = -10000